 A musical tracing the careers of the three sisters who make up the real-life singing trio The Emotions, and their climb to stardom.

-Dianne Reeves is an American jazz singer who has been one of the leading exponents of the genre since the 1980s and has won five Grammy awards.
+Dianne Reeves is an American jazz singer who has been one of the leading exponents of the genre since the 1980s and has won numerous Grammy awards.

 The Kennedy Center Honors is an annual event honoring those in the performing arts for their lifetime of contributions to American culture.
 The Honors have been presented annually in the Kennedy Center Opera House since 1978.